 Provides students opportunity to manage an online course designed in E-Learning I via Blackboard.
 Emphasizes mastery of online course delivery and the creation of a virtual class community.
 Students responsible for all aspects of online course instruction. including maintenance of their course Web site, communicating with students, and assigning grades while under the mentorship of the instructor.
 Provides students with actual online teaching and virtual community maintenance experience that offers cutting-edge advances in the field of higher education, as well as enhances their marketability.

 MFTH 524.
-Administration in Marital and Family Therapy.
+Marital and Family Therapy Administration: Organizational Structure, Process and Behavior.
 3 Units.